medienreaktor/yamltca/README.md

 # TYPO3 Extension ``yamltca``

-TYPO3 extension for generating TCA (Table Configuration Array) from YAML files.
+Generate TCA (Table Configuration Array) from YAML files.

 __Notice:__ This is just a proof of concept.
 It works, but usage is experimental.